 A UK television documentary ‘Death on The Silk Road’ (Channel Four 1998) secretly filmed inside East Turkestan documented a range of illnesses linked to radiation exposure.
 Yet Greenpeace keeps a shameful silence, even though it would be aware of the detailed material which continues to document the extent and nature of environmental problems resulting from China’s nuclear industry, both commercial and military.

-It even avoids any mention of the courageous environmentalist Mr. Sun Xiaodi, who has researched and exposed serious radioactive pollution in the so-called Tibetan Autonomous Prefecture of Gansu Province (part of Tibet’s eastern region of Kham).
-It would be reasonable to imagine that Greenpeace would support Sun’s actions and feature the appalling pollution in that part of Tibet.
+Greenpeace too has been disappointingly silent on the case of the courageous environmentalist Mr. Sun Xiaodi, who has researched and exposed serious radioactive pollution in the so-called Tibetan Autonomous Prefecture of Gansu Province (part of Tibet’s eastern region of Kham).
+It would be reasonable to imagine that Greenpeace would have supported Sun’s actions and featured the appalling pollution in that part of Tibet.
 Sadly it chooses to ignore the plight of this inspirational campaigner, who reports suggest remains under house arrest for his activities.
 As Sun, the former nuclear pant worker testified to the 2006 Indigenous World Uranium Summit http://www.minesandcommunities.org/article.php?a=25

 “The No. 792 Uranium Mine (Gansu, Kham in Eastern Tibet) is one of the highest yielding uranium mines in China.
 Just a couple of days ago, under the cover of night, while the local Tibetans were all asleep, the mine as usual dumped untreated irradiated water straight into the Bailong River, a tributary of the Yangtze.
 At present, in our region, there are an unusually high number of miscarriages and birth defects, with many children born blind or malformed.
 But the mine authorities have military backgrounds; our local Party secretary and mine director once said to me, “Get on the wrong side of us, and the birds will be picking your bones!”